abapGit/docs.abapgit.org/src/user-guide/reference/abap-lanuage-version.md

 When deserializing objects, abapGit will set the ABAP language version according to the target SAP package (software component).

 :::warning
-The ABAP language version of the target package might lead to conflicts with the ABAP language version of the original system.
-This might lead to errors during import or when trying to activate objects.
+The ABAP language version of an object might lead to errors during import or when trying to activate objects.
 :::

 ### Standard ABAP, ABAP for Key Users, ABAP for Cloud Development